kamrankhanm94-cell/BIOLM0051_Project/README.md

 ---

 ## Acknowledgements
-This pipeline was completed as part of the BIOLM0051 module at the University of Bedfordshire.
+This pipeline was completed as part of the BIOLM0051 module at the University of Bristol.